verilator/verilator/docs/guide/warnings.rst

    .. include:: ../../docs/gen/ex_WIDTHEXPAND_1_fixed.rst

 .. option:: WIDTHTRUNC

-   A more granular WIDTH warning, for when a value is truncated
+   A more granular WIDTH warning, for when a value is truncated.

 .. option:: WIDTHEXPAND

-   A more granular WIDTH warning, for when a value is zero expanded
+   A more granular WIDTH warning, for when a value is zero expanded.

 .. option:: WIDTHXZEXPAND

-   A more granular WIDTH warning, for when a value is X/Z expanded
+   A more granular WIDTH warning, for when a value is X/Z expanded.

 .. option:: WIDTHCONCAT